jcurfman/Weather-Relay/README.md

 MPL115A2 | Barometric Pressure | I2C
 Sparkfun Weather Meters | Wind Speed, Direction, and Rainfall | Analog/Digital Inputs

+Additional information on all of these may be found in this repository's [wiki section](https://github.com/jcurfman/Weather-Relay/wiki/Components).

 ### The Code
 The RX and TX test files have both been deprecated, as have a number of other testing files for both sensors and the hub- while useful, the project has moved past them.
 They are being kept for posterity.